PureStorage-OpenConnect/pso-explorer-container/README.md

 docker tag pso-explorer:devel quay.io/[your repo]/pso-explorer:devel
 docker push quay.io/[your repo]/pso-explorer:devel
 ```
-# We hope to hear from you
+# Feel free to contribute

 We encourage you to get started on this project and make your suggestions for Pull Requests via this GitHub repo.
 If you run into issues, feel free to open an issue on this repo.